 - Facilitated by the Oregon Alliance for Arts Education (a 501-c3 serving the entire state in support of arts education instruction in Oregon schools), the project to do this work was called the Oregon Partners for Arts Learning Standards (OPALS).
 5 writing teams were convened. - Participants for the writing teams were chosen by the Oregon Art Education Association, Oregon Educational Theatre Association, Oregon Music Education Association and the National Dance Education Organization as well as the Northwest Film Center and Arts Institute of Portland for Media Arts. - The facilitators of the OPALS project were involved in the national arts standards work and were able to provide access for the teams to national work and webinars of the national writing teams, to use as they wished.
 This helped to inform the teams of current national thinking and weigh that with the needs and work within Oregon. - Teams chose to either adopt the national standards as theirs or to adjust the national standards to better fit and respond to input from the field.
-Media Arts chose the national standards.
+Media Arts and Music chose the national standards.
 Dance, Theatre and Visual Arts made some adjustments, mostly for clarity and choice of semantics.
-In January 2015, Music pulled back from
+In January 2015,

-- the work to await further contextual materials from their national organization and will then determine to use the national standards or adjust them to a better fir for Oregon. - August 2014 draft sets of standards were received from Dance, Theatre and Visual Arts and the national set from Media Arts. - The Oregon Arts Standards being put forth for adoption encompass alignment to 21st Century Skills, to Common Core, address scope and sequence of student learning, addressing national artistic process and artistic literacy shifts, and provide models of cornerstone assessment around proficiency-based learning and assessment.
+- August 2014 February 2015 draft sets of standards from Dance, Theatre and Visual Arts and the national sets from Media Arts and Music were submitted to the OPALS facilitators. - The Oregon Arts Standards being put forth for adoption encompass alignment to 21st Century Skills, to Common Core, address scope and sequence of student learning, addressing national artistic process and artistic literacy shifts, and provide models of cornerstone assessment around proficiency-based learning and assessment.